 The bees only fly and make honey when the sun shines and so Ireland isn't always able to produce enough honey to meet the demand all year around.
 Irish honey is generally harvested in late summer and so this is the best time to stock up as if the summer was not great, it will sell out quickly!

 We have a Pure Irish Honey from around the South Kilkenny, South Tipperary area.
 We do not blend any of our Irish honey and it is clearly marked Pure Irish Honey.
-Our other honeys are sourced from other countries to provide a variation in honeys to best meet the customer's needs.
+Our other honeys are sourced from other countries to provide a variation in honeys so we have lovely honeys like Lavender Honey , Orange Blossom Honey, Acacia Honey, Manuka Honey.
 We use only the best quality honeys and have been working with our suppliers for years.
-All our honeys are pure, regardless of the country it comes from.
+All our honeys are pure, real honeys with nothing else added, regardless of the country it comes from.

 Not at all, crystallisation is a natural process and will happen all natural honeys at some stage.
 How quickly it crystallises depends on the flower the bees have fed on and also the temperature at which the honey is stored at.
 The temperature in a hive is generally 20 - 24 degrees and so honey doesn't like to be stored in the fridge or anywhere too cold.
 A honey like Acacia will stay clear for very long but for example, sunflower honey, will crystallise very quickly.

 Not at all, honey is a bit like wine.
 The flavour is dependent on the flower, the weather and the country it comes from.
 Even honey from Ireland will vary in colour and taste depending if the bees are near heather or oil seed rape or apple trees for example.
 In very general terms, a light colour will have a light flavour and the same for dark coloured honeys.
 Try a few of them to see which one you prefer.
 Also, some are nicer for breakfast while others are great in cooking.